SirCryptic/BetterIV/vpnblock/readme.md

 # GTA Connected VPN/Proxy Blocking

-This repository provides a JavaScript script (`server.js`) for a GTA Connected server to block players using VPNs or proxies.
+For GTA Connected server to block players using VPNs or proxies.
 The script uses multiple free, no-sign-up APIs to detect VPN and proxy connections, ensuring fair gameplay by preventing ban evasion.
 It is designed as a standalone resource (`vpnblock`) for GTA Connected servers, compatible with the libcurl update (post-16/08/2024).

 The script checks player IPs on connection, kicks detected VPN/proxy users with a message ("You have been kicked for using a VPN.
 Please disable it and reconnect."), and supports emoji processing for consistency with other server scripts.